 Communication and technology

 Technology and communication are closely connected.
 The practice of communication is strongly influenced by technological developments, and will be even more so in the future.
 Just think of the rise of robotics.
 At the same time, the success of new technologies depends on communication.
 Many brilliant technological innovations have failed due to communication problems – for instance, a lack of user orientation in the development process, or a problematic implementation process.
 As a communication professional, you can play the role of ‘user’s advocate’.
 This requires a thorough understanding of users, user experience, and usability.
 You may also be involved in the marketing of technical products, in societal debates about new technologies, and in making science and technology understandable.
 Think of the privacy concerns regarding mobile phones: we all use smartphones, download apps, and give permissions, but do we really know how our privacy may be invaded?
 In the Communication Science programme at the UT you will extensively explore this relationship between communication and technology.

-Here are some examples of questions you might deal with: What are the benefits of robotics in communication?
-How can we create optimal human-robot interactions?
+Here are some examples of questions you might deal with: How can we create optimal human-robot interactions?
 How can we optimize the usability and user experience of technical products?
 How do users decide to adopt and appropriate new technologies?
 How can new technologies be implemented in organizations?
 How can we minimize the privacy threats of ICT?
 How can we explain complex technological and scientific developments to lay audiences?
 How can we effectively use apps to achieve communication goals?

 Communication and design